What you need to know about COVID-19 vaccines

 Answers to some of the most common questions about coronavirus vaccines

 Vaccines for COVID-19 are critical tools for helping bring the pandemic under control when combined with effective testing and existing prevention measures.
-With several vaccine candidates approved by the World Health Organisation, countries including North Macedonia have started to rollout COVID-19 immunization.
+Vaccines save millions of lives each year.

 Several types of COVID-19 vaccines have been developed, or are in development, including: